Norwegian Christmas Cookies

 - The next day, heat oven to 175°C and ready a baking sheet with baking paper or greased aluminium foil.

-- Roll out dough 3mm in thickness on a floured kitchen counter or table, using the cookie cutters to make shapes.
+- Roll out dough thinly on a floured surface and use biscuit cutters to cut out Christmas shapes.
 This is a popular activity for children in the household.

-- Decorate the biscuits with white icing if desired by mixing icing sugar with lemon juice and eggwhite for a thin icing.
+- If desired, decorate the biscuits with white icing by mixing icing sugar with lemon juice and eggwhite for a thin icing.

 Utensils: saucepan; spoon; mixing bowl; fork; wooden spoon; electric mixer; baking sheet; pastry brush; spatula; baking rack